In this multi-part series, we highlight key contract issues for today’s business owners, including:

 Implied Warranty of Fitness for a Particular Purpose

-Where the seller at the time of contracting has reason to know any particular purpose for which the goods are required and that the buyer is relying on the seller’s skill or judgment to select or furnish suitable goods, there is unless excluded or modified under the next section an implied warranty that the goods shall be fit for such purpose.
+“Where the seller at the time of contracting has reason to know any particular purpose for which the goods are required and that the buyer is relying on the seller’s skill or judgment to select or furnish suitable goods, there is unless excluded or modified under the next section an implied warranty that the goods shall be fit for such purpose.”

-Be Deliberate About the Length of a Warranty
+Be Deliberate About Length

 The length of the warranty is an important consideration.
 Be deliberate about the length of the warranty that you provide (or ask for).